 Once you have crossed this river you are right on the doorstep of The Thunder Falls or Cascada Del Trueno.
 We rounded the last part of the jungle path and there she was in her glory.
 Booming down from high above, this waterfall was aggressive.
 It crashed into the pool below with such ferocity that the spray would hit you from 50 meters away.
 Up close and personal with this waterfall was bound to be an experience that left you drenched and battered.

 There were three sections to enjoy this waterfall from.
 The first section was the chill-out zone.
-From here you could look to the waterfall but not get sprayed or pelted by the thunderous falls!
+From here you could look at the waterfall but not get sprayed or pelted by the thunderous falls!

 The second spot was actually swimming in the pool at the bottom of the falls.
 This should be done with serious care as the force of the Thunder Falls is immense and not to be messed with.